bgroveben/my_api/README.md

 # Welcome to my Github Site!

+## Currently home to the Shad0w Synd1cate website.
 ## This repository usually serves as a portfolio page and project showcase.

 However, don't be surprised if experiments, playgrounds, and works-in-progress show up here, because this is MY damned site and I shall do with it as I please.